ArmanDuha8/ArmanDuha8.github.io/_pages/about.md

 ![quantum_transport](/images/quantum_transport.png)

 ### Lead-Free Perovskite Solar Cells
-High-efficiency perovskite tandem solar cell, offering a sustainable alternative to lead-based designs.
+*High-efficiency perovskite tandem solar cell, offering a sustainable alternative to lead-based designs*
 <details>
   During the early stage of my Ph.D. before moving on to work with topological materials and spin models, I worked on numerically simulating solar cells and their optimization.<br>